Personal Liability Insurance

 When Should You Consider Personal Liability Coverage?

-Does everyone need personal liability coverage?
-While it generally isn’t a bad idea to make sure that you are protected by having higher coverage limits to fill potential gaps caused by your car insurance, homeowners insurance, or renters insurance policies so that you are less likely to be held legally responsible for the personal injury or property damage of another person, there is one key consideration: your personal property that you want to protect from liability claims.
+While it isn’t a bad idea to make sure you and your assets are protected by having higher coverage limits to fill potential gaps caused by your car insurance or homeowners insurance.
+With the additional coverage, you are less likely to be held legally responsible for the personal injury or property damage of another person.
+However, there is one key consideration: how much coverage do you really need?

 One key question to ask yourself is: “What do I have to lose?”

-To answer this question you may have to calculate your net worth.
-You can do this in a way that’s easy just to get a general idea of what your personal property is worth.
+To answer this question you have to know your net worth.
 Put a value on everything you own.
 Then, subtract the amounts you owe on those things.
 What’s left over is your net worth.

 If your net worth exceeds the limits of liability claims on your primary insurance policies (auto insurance and home insurance) the amount you own above those limits could be at risk if the coverage limits are reached because of a liability claim.
 Then, you could be held legally responsible for the remainder of the worth of the claim.
 This could put your personal property at risk.

 • Your automobile liability insurance coverage is $300,000.

 • Your driving-age child is at fault in an accident that results in $500,000 bodily injury or property damages.